Mark Huizenga: Elections

 Huizenga was elected as a member of the Republican Party to the Michigan House of Representatives from District 74 in November 2018.
 He filled a seat previously occupied by Rob VerHeulen, who preceded him as mayor of Walker.
 The 74th district covered the portions of Kent County, specifically the cities of Cedar Springs, Grandville, Rockford and Walker, and the townships of Algoma, Alpine, Solon, Sparta, and Tyrone.
 He was re-elected in 2020.

 In 2021, Huizenga was elected to the Michigan Senate in a special election in District 28, to fill the vacanct seat formerly occupied by Peter MacGregor, who resigned from the senate to become Kent County treasurer.
 Huizenga narrowly won the special Republican primary election in August 2021, defeating former state Representative Kevin Green, who came in second place, and state Representative Tommy Brann, who came in third place.
 The close primary race went to a recount, with Huizenga and Green separated by fewer than 200 votes.

-District 28 was a heavily Republican "safe seat" covering areas in northern and western Kent County.
-In the redistricting, the Michigan Independent Citizens Redistricting Commission drew Huizenga into the new District 30, a somewhat more competitive district that includes parts of the City of Grand Rapids along with some suburban areas in Kent County (Rockford and the townships of Grand Rapids, Ada, Cascade, and Alpine) and Ottawa County (Marne, Coopersville, Allendale, and Polkton Township).
+District 28 was a heavily Republican district covering areas in northern and western Kent County.
+In the redistricting, the Michigan Independent Citizens Redistricting Commission drew Huizenga into the new District 30, a somewhat more competitive district that includes parts of Grand Rapids along with some suburban areas in Kent County (Rockford, Walker, and the townships of Grand Rapids, Ada, Cascade, Plainfield, and Alpine) and part of northern Ottawa County (Coopersville, Allendale, Marne, and Polkton Township).

 In 2022, he was elected to a full term in the state Senate.
 In the August 2022 Republican primary election, he defeated Keith Hinkle.
 He won the November 2022 general election by a narrow margin, defeating Democratic nominee David LaGrand, a state representative from Grand Rapids.
 Huizenga received 63,754 votes (49.18%), edging LaGrand, who received 63,363 (48.88%); a Libertarian Party candidate, Theodore Petzold, received 2,516 votes (1.94%).